Jump to:

 Environmental

 Extreme environmental temperatures can affect the likelihood of developing either dehydration or EAH.
-Cold may elevate the osmotic set-point for secretion of AVP, especially when age >65 years.12 Non-acclimatized athletes may require hydration beyond thirst drive in temperatures >38ºC (100.4ºF) to improve performance and prevent dehydration.12 Prolonged exercise in warmer climates has suggested excessive-sodium losses as the primary mechanism for EAH, however evidence to date is limited.2
+Cold may elevate the osmotic set-point for secretion of AVP, especially when age >65 years.16 Non-acclimatized athletes may require hydration beyond thirst drive in temperatures >38ºC (100.4ºF) to improve performance and prevent dehydration.16 Prolonged exercise (generally longer than 90 minutes of activity) in warmer climates has been suggested as causing excessive sodium losses driving the primary mechanism for EAH, however evidence to date is limited.2,17

-Medical personnel at the sports events should be aware of proper treatment of EAH and differential diagnoses, as incorrect treatment can further compromise serum [Na+] and further deteriorate the athlete condition.
-Medical directors should consider education via pre-race briefings/webinars and by suggesting reading material or educational podcasts/videos.16
+Medical personnel at the sports events should be aware of proper treatment of EAH and differential diagnoses, as incorrect treatment can further compromise serum [Na+] and further deteriorate the athlete’s condition.
+Medical directors should consider education via pre-race briefings/webinars and by providing suggested reading material and/or educational videos and podcasts.7

 Good Samaritan laws vary among states, however, generally only cover doctors who are also bystander fans.
-Physicians might be participating and can help out in an emergency on the course if Good Samaritan laws are in place.
+Physicians might be participating and can help in the event of an emergency on the course if Good Samaritan laws are in place.
 If a doctor is an official race event volunteer, then additional malpractice insurance should be obtained.
-Recently insurance policies have been developed specifically for volunteer medical teams.
+Recently insurance policies have been developed specifically for volunteer medical teams.18

 Rehabilitation Management and Treatments